argoproject/Argo/docs/developers/technicalnotes.rst

 Images
 ------

-See the `Pre-Launch Checklist <users/prelaunchchecklist.html>`_ to see the list of image types and sizes you'll need to get your site up and running.
+See the `Largo User Guide for Administrators Theme Images page <https://largo.inn.org/guides/administrators/theme-options/theme-images/>`_ to see the list of image types and sizes you'll need to get your site up and running.

 **More on image sizes:**